Continuous Sync: build there. Own it here.

 Sync only when you click "Trigger Sync" from the project page.
 Full control over when changes are applied to your production infrastructure.

 Sync is optional.
-Pause it or disconnect anytime — your Supabase and AWS infrastructure is standard and keeps running independently.
+Pause it or disconnect anytime — your Supabase and cloud infrastructure (Cloudflare Workers or AWS) is standard and keeps running independently.
 Cut ties to Lovable or Bolt when you're ready.

 Prerequisites